 - Must be activated while stateside

-Option 4: Combining T-Mobile (or Google-Fi) with a Local SIM
+Option 4: Combining a home country mobile service provider (like T-Mobile or Google-Fi) with a Local SIM

-The Bottom Line on How to Stay Connected while Traveling Internationally: T-Mobile + Local SIM
+The Bottom Line on How to Stay Connected while Traveling Internationally: Google-Fi + Local SIM

 For travelers with Google phones, also consider the Google-Fi program for international travel as a great option to combine with a local SIM.